rajibhossen/starter-hugo-academic/content/home/experience.md

     location: Dhaka, Bangladesh
     date_start: '2016-09-01'
     date_end: '2017-12-31'
+    description: |2-
-    description: Reduced cloud computing cost by 83% compared with Amazon AWS by deploying a private cluster with 99% uptime.
-Improved the efficiency of a cluster deployment of 50 Node by 75% using automation scripts in Python
+      * Reduced cloud computing cost by 83% compared with Amazon AWS by deploying a private cluster with 99% uptime
+      * Improved the efficiency of a cluster deployment of 50 Node by 75% using automation scripts in Python

   - title: Jr. Software Engineer
     company: Workspace Infotech Ltd